 Jeffrey A. Starzec joined EnVen in June 2018 and serves as Executive Vice President, General Counsel and Secretary.
 Mr. Starzec was previously the Executive Vice President, General Counsel and Corporate Secretary of Cobalt International Energy, an oil and gas exploration and development company with deepwater assets in the US Gulf of Mexico, Angola and Gabon, having been appointed General Counsel in 2011.
 Prior to Cobalt, Mr. Starzec was a capital markets and securities attorney at Vinson & Elkins LLP and Baker Botts LLP.
 Mr. Starzec holds a Bachelor of Science in Economics from Duke University and a J.D. from Harvard Law School.

-David Williams currently serves as Vice President of Exploration and Development at EnVen Energy Corporation.
+David Williams currently serves as Executive Vice President of Exploration and Development at EnVen Energy Corporation.
 Prior to joining EnVen, he was a Senior Geologist at Apache Corporation generating a large portfolio of both exploration and development projects in the offshore Gulf of Mexico.
 Additionally, he served as an integral team member in the evaluation of multiple transformative acquisitions.
 Prior to his time at Apache, David has worked as both an engineer and geoscientist for various consulting firms spanning environmental and energy sectors conducting numerous integrated field studies, regional-scale basin modeling, and geothermal exploration throughout the western U.S.

 David holds a Master of Science in Geological Engineering from the Colorado School of Mines after receiving his Bachelor of Science in Engineering from Texas A&M University.
 He is currently a member of the American Association of Petroleum Geologists and the Houston Geological Society.

-Nick Gibbens joined EnVen Energy Corporation in 2013 and serves as Vice President, Land and Business Development.
+Nick Gibbens joined EnVen Energy Corporation in 2013 and serves as Executive Vice President, Land and Business Development.
 Prior to EnVen, Mr. Gibbens was at Apache Corporation from 2008 to 2013 where he was responsible for negotiating commercial transactions to facilitate Apache's drilling and exploration programs in the Gulf of Mexico.
 Mr. Gibbens began his career in 2001 at Ocean Energy, Inc. which later merged into Devon Energy Production Company, L.P.
 While at Devon, he worked multiple basins throughout the lower 48 negotiating various commercial agreements and conducting lease acquisitions.

 Mr. Gibbens received a Bachelor of Science in Petroleum Land & Resource Management from the University of Louisiana at Lafayette in 2001.
 He completed the Cox Business School's Executive Leadership Development Program at Southern Methodist University in 2013.
 Mr. Gibbens is a Certified Professional Landman and is an active within industry organizations.